Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 If some preconditions are met, user can be able to create a GitLab branch directly from a Tuleap artifact.
 Those preconditions are:

-* At least one GitLab repository is integrated in the artfact's project with token well configured
+* At least one GitLab repository is integrated in the artifact's project with token well configured
-* User is project member
+* User is a project member
-* User is able to view the artifact
+* User can view the artifact

-The branch name cannot be choosen.
+The branch name cannot be chosen.
 It follows the pattern ``(prefix)tuleap-{artifact_id}(-slugified artifact title)`` with:

 * ``prefix`` that can be defined for each integration
 * ``tuleap-{artifact_id}`` to create a cross-reference between the branch and the artifact